ISO_logo ISO_logo

 Selecting a Ball Lens for Fiber Optics Coupling

-For laser to fiber coupling, the numerical aperture of the ball lens must be less than or equal to the numerical aperture of the fiber.
-The spherical lens can then be placed a distance of the back focal length in front of the fiber in order to transmit the coupling light from laser to fiber.
+For laser-to-fiber coupling, the numerical aperture (NA) of the ball lens must be less than or equal to the numerical aperture of the fiber.
+The spherical lens can then be placed a distance equal to the back focal length in front of the fiber to transmit the coupling light from laser to fiber.

-For instance, if you were working with optical fiber with a numerical aperture of 0.22 you would need a ball lens of no more than 0.22 numerical aperture.
+For example, if you’re working with optical fiber that has a numerical aperture of 0.22, you would need a ball lens with an NA of no more than 0.22.

 Materials Used for Ball Lenses

-The most common materials used in ball lenses are UV grade fused silica, sapphire, and BK7.
-UV grade fused silica can be used for UV, VIS, and NIR applications, and is a stable substrate with a low coefficient of thermal expansion.
-BK7, a boro-crown glass, has an index of refraction of about 1.51 and is often used for visible light.
-Sapphire has a cost premium but does also provide better optical transmission.
-It is suitable for UV and IR applications.
+The most common materials used in ball lenses are UV-grade fused silica, sapphire, and BK7.
+UV-grade fused silica can be used for UV, visible, and near-infrared (NIR) applications, and is a stable substrate with a low coefficient of thermal expansion.
+BK7, a borosilicate crown glass, has a refractive index of about 1.51 and is often used for visible light applications.
+Sapphire, while more expensive, offers better optical transmission and is suitable for both UV and IR applications.

 Thanks!